makersacademy/rps-challenge/README.md

 Once they have selected one they are presented with the result of the match, the computer makes its choice by randomly selecting from an array of the same choices.

 The project is tested using Rspec and Capybara.
+To use this project:
+  Run ruby app.rb in the command line.
+  Follow onscreen instructions.

 Technologies used in this project:
 Sinatra web framework, Ruby, Css + HTML